Iasa-Global/btabok/pages/competency_model/bv_cm.md

 | **CITA -- Associate** | -   Learner will be able to explain standard pricing strategies for software, hardware, services and infrastructure.
 | | -   Learner will be able to identify and compare different pricing strategies.
 | | -   Learner will be able to identify solution attributes and business needs that influence pricing.
-| **CITA -- Specialist** | -   Learner will be able to interpret pricing strategies for software, hardware, services and infrastructure.
+| **CITA -- Professional** | -   Learner will be able to interpret pricing strategies for software, hardware, services and infrastructure.
 | | -   Learner will be able to identify optimal pricing strategies based on current and future business needs.
 | | -   Learner will be able to differentiate between pricing and valuation of IP.
-| **CITA -- Professional** | -   Learner will be able to develop, review and recommend pricing strategies for IP, software, hardware, services and infrastructure.
+| **CITA -- Distinguished** | -   Learner will be able to develop, review and recommend pricing strategies for IP, software, hardware, services and infrastructure.
 | | -   Learner will be able to develop and review valuation of technology pertaining to IP development and transfer or acquisition of IP.

 ## Financial Management for IT